mattiaventola/DataScienceLab/README.md

-# Time Series Prediction: one week ENERGY DEMAND prediction
+# Time Series Prediction: ENERGY DEMAND prediction for the first week

 Prediction of ENERGY DEMAND into the italian market